Cosmonious High

-Cosmonious High is a virtual reality adventure game developed and published in 2022 by Owlchemy Labs for SteamVR, HTC Vive, and Oculus Quest 2 through Microsoft Windows in which students attend a colorful and chaotic high school in space with a cast of quirky alien classmates.
+Cosmonious High is a virtual reality adventure game developed and published in 2022 by Owlchemy Labs for SteamVR, HTC Vive, and Oculus Quest 2 through Windows in which students attend a colorful and chaotic high school in space with a cast of quirky alien classmates.
+A port for PlayStation VR2 was released alongside the system's launch on February 22, 2023.

 Plot

 Upon starting the game, the player takes on the role of a "Prismi", the first of their species to attend Cosmonious High.
 Their first day immediately begins with chaos when their space bus collides with the side of the building, due to a malfunction of the school's inbuilt artificial intelligence, Intercom.
 This turns out to be the first of many malfunctions encountered throughout the game, which the player can combat with a range of powers that manifest as and when they need them.
 Alongside the other students, the player attends a variety of different classes with humorous amalgamated names, such as "Chemosophy", "Visualetics", and "Astralgebra".
 The other students all belong to one of three other species already enrolled at the school: Flans, Bipids, and Trisks.
 They all must work together to get the repeated malfunctions of the Intercom under control, all while the school's principal is hiding in his office.

 Once the Prismi has successfully rebooted the school using all of the powers they have developed throughout the game, it is revealed that the school's founder, Yuwin R. Cosmonious, had planned all the disruptions specifically for the Prismi's first day as part of the "New Kid Protocol".
 It had been his greatest ambition to foster cooperation between species in this way.
 The game's main storyline ends with a dance in the Sports Dome, for which all previously encountered characters are present, to celebrate the Prismi's arrival.
 Subsequently, the player can still complete any outstanding social quests as well as earn any remaining credits.